uoftblueprint/the-period-purse-2023/README.md

 Following the [release of Menstruation Nation on the Apple App Store](https://apps.apple.com/app/id1621201647), UofT Blueprint has partnered with The Period Purse for a second project.
 This time making the Menstruation Nation more accessible by bringing it to the Google Play Store.

-Menstruation Nation is in open testing available on [Google Play Store](https://play.google.com/store/apps/details?id=com.tpp.theperiodpurse)
+Menstruation Nation is now available to everyone on [Google Play Store](https://play.google.com/store/apps/details?id=com.tpp.theperiodpurse&gl=CA)

 ## Use cases